gVallverdu/cookbook/README.md

 ## List of notebook

-This is a brief description of notebooks :
+Hereafter, a brief description of notebooks is given :

+### Quantum chemistry

 * plotly_bandDiagram [en]